A Development Application is only required where development cannot be classified as exempt or complying development.

 Complying Development Certificate - Security Damage Bond

-From 22 February 2014 if the estimated cost of the development is $25,000 or over, a security damage bond must be paid to Council prior to commencement of building work authorised by the Complying Development Certificate.
+If the estimated cost of the development is $25,000 or over, a security damage bond must be paid to Council prior to commencement of building work authorised by the Complying Development Certificate (including those issued by a private certifier).
 The Damage Deposit Form may be downloaded from our website under Development Forms.